 And one of these:

-- utility bill within the last three months
+- A utility bill from within the last three months.

-- a Government or Local Authority letter within the last year.
+- A Government of Local Authority letter from within the last year.

 If you don't have any of the above, please contact us on the details below so we can discuss alternatives.